 • Process maps

-Apart from making learning more efficient, microlearning can be more engaging than traditional courses.
+Apart from making learning more efficient, microlearning can be more engaging than traditional courses, especially when gamification is incorporated.
 The limited duration of microlearning modules matches learners’ working memory capacity since the human brain is not wired to maintain focus for hours.

 Here are some other advantages of microlearning: